Not found what you're looking for?

 Tuesdays from 2.30pm to 5.30pm

-We also offer occasional events at weekends and in school holidays.
-Please join us by completing our registration form to receive updates and invitations.
+We also offer occasional events at weekends and a busy programme in school holidays.
+Please join us by registering with us online to receive updates and be able to book our activities.

 Organisation Contact Details